Miroka96/mmproteo/README.md

 ### Requirements

-* Python 3.8 (other versions haven't been tested yet)
+* Python 3.7 or Python 3.8 (other versions haven't been tested yet)
 * preferably Linux (other OSes haven't been tested yet)

 If you want, set up a virtual environment to encapsulate this software and its dependencies: